neondatabase/website/content/docs/guides/prisma.md

 ## Use the Neon serverless driver with Prisma

-The Neon serverless driver is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments.
+The Neon serverless driver is a low-latency Postgres driver for JavaScript and TypeScript that lets you query data from serverless and edge environments.
 For more information about the driver, see [Neon serverless driver](/docs/serverless/serverless-driver).

 To set up Prisma with the Neon serverless driver, use the Prisma driver adapter.
 This adapter allows you to choose a different database driver than Prisma's default driver for communicating with your database.